-- 1. Emphasize & stress on entry information of possible warm water swim conditions. - 2.
-Require prior warm water swim experience. - 3.
-Require swimmer warm water preparation plan.
+- Emphasize & stress on entry information of possible warm water swim conditions.
+1. - 2.
+Require prior warm water swim experience. - Require swimmer warm water preparation plan.
+3.

-What method(s) of swimmer preparation will you take: Emphasize and stress warm water swim conditions, outlining signs of hyperthermia, when such conditions occur.
-Wetsuits will be banned if the temperature is above 80 degrees F, but they will also be highly discouraged when the water temperature exceeds 75 degrees F. The swim will not take place if water temperature is above 85 degrees F.
+What method(s) of swimmer preparation will you take: Emphasize and stress warm water swim conditions, outlining signs of hyperthermia and electrolyte imbalance, when such conditions occur.
+Wetsuits will be banned if the temperature is above 80 degrees F, but they will also be highly discouraged when the water temperature exceeds 75 degrees F. The swim will not take place if water temperature is above 85 degrees F. In the event of high water temperatures, it's likely that the race will be canceled due to algal blooms before the water temperature reaches 85 degrees.